coderboy53/portfolio/README.md

 # A revamp of my portfolio website

 Why?
 I had to move ahead with learning.
 And the old one was a bit rashly put together using bootcamps and googling and stackoverflow.
-This one I want to build from scratch properly, with proper documentation and worflow so that it doesn't appear to be an alien mess later on.
+This one I want to build from scratch properly, with proper documentation and workflow so that it doesn't appear to be an alien mess later on.

 ## The techs?